Project Morpheous

 contains a big list of Course IDs and Course Names duplicated for every student

 1-to-1 mapping.
-To do this, I created groupBy(action: GroupByAction, aggregateFields: string[])
+To do this, I created groupBy(action: GroupByAction, aggregateFields: string[])) function, with GroupByAction defined as:

-into an array.
-The fields not in aggregateFields
+aggregateFields into an array.
+The fields not in aggregateFields are only

 const courseTransformer = new Transformer()